DIRECTOR: Cody Calahan

 - A severed finger is removed from an open wound.

 Let Her Out is a movie that just missed the mark for me.
 Maybe a rewatch down the line may change my opinion on the film.
 The film builds to a conclusion that doesn't make all that much sense, it contains terrible music cues which kill any tension and the movie really felt like it exhausted me.
 On the flipside, it has some standout body horror that would make David Cronenberg happy and a solid lead performance from Alanna LeVierge.
-I think this was more enjoyable that the Martyrs remake which this seems to be inspired.
+I think this was more enjoyable than the Martyrs remake which this movie seems to be inspired by here.